 If HMRC arrears are a significant part of your cash flow issues, it may be possible to obtain agreement from HMRC to pay the arrears in instalments over an extended period (also known as Time to Pay or TTP).
 This is a very common solution to cash flow issues.

 Contact HMRC and give them a realistic proposal for how you are going to deal with the arrears.
 They are used to dealing with this sort of request.
 If your past payment record is reasonably good and your make a realistic proposal they may be willing to provide some extra time to bring the arrears up to date.
-You can find more detail on TTPs here.
+Find more detail on TTPs.

 Additional borrowing or refinancing

 If support from creditors isn’t enough to plug the gap, you could consider borrowing options.